Solo Travel in Albania

 To Italy – From Vlore passenger ferries operate to Brindisi and some allow you take your vehicle across.
 Click here for Aferry’s website.
 You can also take a boat from Durres to various ports in Italy.
 Click here for Venezia Lines.

 To Greece – Catch a ferry to Corfu from Saranda but it’s not cheap and will set you back £23 one way or by bus to Athens.
-Click here for Ionian Cruises

-- Can I drink the water?
+- Can you drink water in Albania?
 No.

-- Is tipping expected?
-Yes, 10%.
+- Is tipping in Albania expected?
+Yes, tip 10%.

 - Fixed price or barter?
 Fixed price in shops but barter with street sellers or taxis.

 - Any ATMs?
 In the main cities such as Tirana, Shkodra, Saranda.

 - Which side of the road do they drive?
 Right.